Claude Code Plugins

 # Memory Curator Skill

-memory.jsonl is an append-only audit trail of durable engineering knowledge:
+memory.jsonl is an audit trail of durable engineering knowledge.

-• Never write to the file manually—always use the script.
+• Never write to the file manually.
+Always use the add_memory_entry.py script.

 When to Use (Triage Test — all three are quick yes/no)

-Create a memory entry only if at least one is true:
+Create a memory entry if at least one is true:

-1. Will this decision meaningfully affect how we build other features?
+1. Is this an important architectural decision or pattern that will be useful for future reference?
+Will this decision meaningfully affect how we build other features?

 Always use the helper script and never edit the file by hand.